qTipTip/INF2220/assignments/PatternMatching/README.md

 Create a table of 256 members, one for each character in the alphabet.
 Initialize all the values with the length of the needle.
 Generate the bad character shift values for each character in the needle.

+### Bad Character Shift with wildcards:
+The question now is what role does the wildcard play into all this.
+Let _ denote a wildcard.
+Generating a bad character shift for the needle "he_p" is going to look something like this. h = 1, e = 2, _ = 0, p = 4
+The reason for this is, _ is matching no matter what, by definition of a wildcard.
 #### Algorithm Complexity